mondwan/py-sort_attack_list/README.md

     $> ls
     config.ini sort_attack_list.py myList.attack

-    # Define your position in config.ini which will be involved in distance calculation
+    # Define your position in config.ini which will be involved in distance
+    # calculation

+    # Define your filtering algorithm in config.ini:
+    # Currently, it supports filtering by_position only.
+In other words,
+    # records with same position will be deleted

     # Sort list
     $> python sort_attack_list.py myList.attack